An English Teen, Circumcised in the USA

-The first thing to avoid getting confused with, were WalMart Gritters.
+The first thing to avoid getting these breakfast grits confused with were WalMart Gritters.
 They were a different kind of grit altogether.
 Theirs was a grit you couldn’t eat it; neither would you find the Gritters in the huge parking lot, throwing sand at everyone, just in case there was snow on them!
-No, the WalMart Gritters were a bunch of extremely jovial old folk (clearly well into retirement), who wore the WalMart uniform and stood at the door to grit (greet) you, as you entered the store.
+No, the WalMart Gritters were a bunch of extremely jovial old folk (clearly well into retirement), who wore the WalMart vest and stood at the door to grit (greet) you, as you entered the store.

 Paid to ensure you were having a nice day, the Gritters were fabulous people!

-Okay – ‘nuff said about food!
+Okay – enough said about food!
 Where were we?